John Byng: Fallout after Minorca

-"I have touched upon a Ticklish Point...
-I thought it not fair, to lay the Loss expressly upon Byng, Tho' there it will, & must be laid, & there only."
+I have touched upon a Ticklish Point...
+I thought it not fair, to lay the Loss expressly upon Byng, Tho' there it will, & must be laid, & there only.

-Even prior to the battle, George 'Bubb' Dodington informed Henry Fox that ministers had already chosen a scapegoat in case events in the Mediterranean went astray.
-Clearly the government had chosen for Byng to take the fall for their neglect of the Mediterranean theatre.
+Even prior to the battle, George Bubb Dodington informed Henry Fox that ministers had already chosen a scapegoat in case events in the Mediterranean went astray.
+Clearly the government had chosen Byng to take the fall for their neglect of the Mediterranean theatre.